Tim-Abwao/tim-abwao.github.io/_posts/2021-10-15-Assessing-Climate-Change-In-Kenya.md

 ---
 tags: data-viz plotly climate
-last_modified_at: 2021-10-15T16:32:00+03:00
+last_modified_at: 2021-10-17T12:49:00+03:00
 img_path: /assets/images/articles/kenya-climate
 ---

-With the recent surge in floods and droughts, and the erratic rain pattern; it is quite evident that climate change is at work in Kenya.
+With the recent surge in floods and droughts, and the erratic rain patterns; it is quite evident that climate change is at work in Kenya.

-## Climate Change
+## What is Climate Change?

 Climate change is "a long-term shift in global or regional climate patterns"[^climate-change].